SonarSoftwareInc/importer/README.md

 If you currently store untokenized bank account data, you should use this function to import it.
 Once the data is entered into Sonar, it will be tokenized if it is to be processed via eCheck.
 If using ACH, the data will be AES-256 encrypted.

 `$results = $importer->importUntokenizedBankAccounts("/home/simon/untokenizedBankAccounts.csv");`

+### Importing account files
+To import account files, call the function **importAccountFiles** on the Importer class, passing in the path to a properly formatted CSV file with account file relationship data.
+You will need to manipulate your data into the appropriate format before importing, by using the account files template in the templates folder.

+This function is used to upload files relevant to your accounts to the account file tab.

+`$results = $importer->importAccountFiles("/home/simon/accountFiles.csv");`